mkorpela/pabot/README.md

   Disable the PabotLib remote server if you don't need locking or resource distribution features.

 --pabotlibhost   [HOSTNAME]
-  Host name of the PabotLib remote server (default is 127.0.0.1) If used with --pabotlib option, will change the host listen address of the created remote server (see https://github.com/robotframework/PythonRemoteServer)
+  Connect to an already running instance of the PabotLib remote server at the given host (disables the local PabotLib server start).
-  If used without the --pabotlib option, will connect to already running instance of the PabotLib remote server in the given host.
   The remote server can be also started and executed separately from pabot instances:

       python -m pabot.pabotlib <path_to_resourcefile> <host> <port>
       python -m pabot.pabotlib resource.txt 192.168.1.123 8271